 Through some of the months of the year, they would have community hunting events.
 Here they would be on the lookout for wild antelopes & rabbits.
 In areas near marshes and lakes, they would have their 'coot' drives also known as mud hens.
 The hunters would drive them out from the marshes to dry land, where they would capture their prey.

 Such was the way of the world for these Native Americans.
-All was in a day's work to keep their families and tribe members sustained and only part of a very remarkable history of the Burns Paiute Tribe, from whence they came and how they survived in their very early days.
+All was in a day's work to keep their families and tribe members sustained and only part of a very remarkable history of the Burns Paiute Tribe, from whence some of the Oregon tribal casinos.